alebugariu/StringSolversTests/README.md

 * compiles our project.

 # Usage
-To check that the installation is succesfull and to run our tool:
+To check that the installation is successful and to run our tool:
 ```
 chmod +x run.sh
 ./run.sh